Through The Fibro Fog

 Cream cheeses are rated as low histamine by SIGHI.
 They make clear that this refers to plain cream cheese without additives.
 There is a note, 'Tolerated if unfermented.
 Always check for additives.
 Mostly contains intolerated thickeners or stabilizers. e.g. E407, E410!'.

 If you can find a suitable cream cheese it can therefore be enjoyed, per SIGHI, on a low histamine diet.
-To add flavour, it is best to combine with fresh herbs or other flavourings yourself rather than purchase ready-done.
+To add flavor, it is best to combine with fresh herbs or other flavorings yourself rather than purchase ready-done.

 Some recipes: